BenKnoxJ/conversant-cci-lite-cdk/SNS.md

 ## 1. Purpose

-This phase establishes the **Amazon SNS topic** that notifies Lambda when an Amazon Transcribe job completes.
-The topic is encrypted with the same customer-managed KMS key to maintain data security and multi-tenant isolation.
-It will be used in subsequent phases by the Lambda functions (`cci-lite-job-init` and `cci-lite-result-handler`).
+This phase establishes the **Amazon SNS topic** that notifies the Lambda result handler when an Amazon Transcribe job completes.
+The topic is now a **Standard SNS topic** (not FIFO) to ensure compatibility with Amazon Transcribe notifications and Lambda subscriptions.
+The topic remains encrypted with the same customer-managed KMS key for consistency and tenant data protection.

 ---

 ## 2. SNS Configuration

-**Topic Name:** `TranscribeJobStatusTopic.fifo`
+**Topic Name:** `TranscribeJobStatusTopic`
-**Type:** FIFO (First-In-First-Out)
+**Type:** Standard
 **Encryption:** Customer-managed KMS → `alias/cci-lite-master-key`
 **Region:** eu-central-1
 **Tags:**
 `Project=CCI-Lite`, `Environment=Production`, `Version=v1.3`, `Region=eu-central-1`

 **Topic ARN:**
-`arn:aws:sns:eu-central-1:591338347562:TranscribeJobStatusTopic.fifo`
+`arn:aws:sns:eu-central-1:591338347562:TranscribeJobStatusTopic`

 ---

 ## 3. IAM Role Updates

-The `cci-lite-lambda-role` was updated to include permissions for publishing and subscribing to the SNS topic.
+The `cci-lite-lambda-role` was updated to include minimal permissions for publishing to the SNS topic if required (for example, when a job initiation function needs to send a status message).
+SNS **invocation of Lambda** is handled via a **subscription**, so `sns:Subscribe` and `sns:Receive` are not required for the Lambda itself.

-### Updated SNS Access Policy
+### Updated SNS Access Policy (optional)

 ```json
 {